 Build your skills with the latest in cloud technologies at a free, technical learning event for IT pros and developers.
-Whether you’re developing innovative apps or delivering optimised solutions, Microsoft Tech Summit can help evolve your skills, deepen your expertise and develop your career.
-Choose from more than 70 sessions featuring the top engineers across Azure, Office 365 and Windows 10.
+Whether you’re developing innovative apps or delivering optimized solutions, Microsoft Tech Summit can help evolve your skills, deepen your expertise, and grow your career.
+Choose from more than 70 sessions featuring the top engineers across Azure, Office 365, and Windows 10.
 Find a free event near you.

 Azure at Sitecore Symposium 2017

-Attending Sitecore Symposium 2017 in Las Vegas from 16–19 October 2017?
-Stop by at Microsoft Booth #500 to see how powerful Sitecore on Azure delivers business results.
-Or attend Azure architect Michael Collier's developer session, What's New in Azure: Lots!, on Tuesday, 17 October 2017, at 11:45 AM Pacific Time (UTC-7).
+Attending Sitecore Symposium 2017 in Las Vegas on October 16–19, 2017?
+Stop by Microsoft Booth #500 to see how powerful Sitecore on Azure delivers business results.
+Or, attend Azure architect Michael Collier's developer session, What's New in Azure: Lots!, on Tuesday, October 17, 2017, at 11:45 AM Pacific Time (UTC-7).

 Experience Azure Marketplace solutions with on-demand hands-on labs

-Get hands-on experience with popular Azure Marketplace solutions from Cisco, Citrix, Red Hat and others.
-Our self-paced, on-demand virtual labs give you the experience you need to test, deploy and compare Marketplace solutions in your organisation.
+Get hands-on experience with popular Azure Marketplace solutions from Cisco, Citrix, Red Hat, and others.
+Our self-paced, on-demand virtual labs give you the experience you need to test, deploy, and compare Marketplace solutions in your organization.
 Learn more and register.